elitenoire/CodeCampLog/index.md

 * Redux manages all the data which describes an app as a state object
 * Use reducers (functions) to return individual pieces of application state
+* Looked at how api works, using them, compared npm modules wrapper for it

+### Saturday, 2nd September 2017

+* React Redux, querying data from an api